 How to Get to Bergen

 If you’re coming from Oslo, you will need to fly, drive, or hop a train from Oslo to Bergen.
-This train is often ranked as one of the most beautiful train journeys in the world… and I can confirm that it is!
+This train is often ranked as one of the most beautiful train journeys in the world.

 If you have the time, try to book a day trip on the train and not the overnighter.
 You can find timetables and tickets here.